thixotropist/ghidra_advisor/content/en/_index.md

   like the actual vector length(s) supported in the binary
 * a qemu system emulator configured to implement the target hardware architecture, with any custom kernel modules required by the executable.

+###  Advanced Usage Scenario

+There are a lot of arbitrary decisions in a project like this, so we will pick an overall advanced scenario to shape those decisions.

+We assume a corporation is evaluating a voice-activated and AI-adaptive router-firewall appliance and asked its resident Ghidra user to evaluate its executables.
+Initial inspection suggests the vendor has adopted a multi-core RISCV-64 processor with vector instructions, a GCC-15 toolchain, and a linux real time OS.
+Our Ghidra user believes the product under test has library code somewhat similar to `Whisper.cpp` for the voice recognition and AI-adaptive elements and `DPDK`-like code for the router/firewall functions.

 {{% /blocks/section %}}